All Episodes

 Who's telling them that the rich are not?

-So just what does Diane Feinstein want?
+So just what does Dianne Feinstein want?

-Does she want more voices to tell you the rich don't pay their fair share, more voices to tell you that the war is lost?
+Does she want more voices to tell you the rich don't pay their fair share?

-I mean, if you want to know how unreasonable and illogical, I mean maybe irrational, this hush rush flap is.
+I mean, if you want to know how unreasonable and illogical or maybe irrational this hush-rush flap is, look no farther than global warming.

 Does the left really need somebody to take the other side of the global warming issue?